 As an example, your client has 2 goals.
 Goal 1 is to buy a nice boat, and Goal 2 is to retire with dignity.
 Goal 1 may have returned a high-growth risk tolerance and Goal 2 a conservative risk tolerance.
 In traditional investment advice, the client is only allowed one risk tolerance that is applied to both of these goals.

-With goals-based investing, you can allocate different risk tolerances to each of these goals.
+With goals-based investing, you can allocate different risk tolerances to each of these goals or each bucket of goals.
 Goal 1 is linked to a high-growth asset allocation and Goal 2 to a conservative super asset allocation.
 We can link those two investment accounts to each goal to track their achievability.
 The client portfolio review conversation becomes focused on goal achievability rather than market performance.

 This makes investment advice far more engaging and personally relevant to the attainment of your client’s goals and objectives.